Quick, easy Shepherd's Pie Stuffed Potatoes, a 30 minute dinner with a savory sauce, ground beef, vegetables, and soft potatoes.

 - Cook those potatoes!
 Either in the oven or in the instant pot.
 Here's a great tutorial for Instant Pot Baked Potatoes from I Wash You Dry to make it quick and easy.
 Instructions for baking in recipe below.
 It does take longer to bake potatoes in the oven (50-60 minutes), keep that in mind if you want a 30 minute dinner.

-- While the potatoes are cooking, begin the filling by browning the ground beef and onions in a large frying pan, then draining the grease out.
+- Cook the filling by browning the ground beef and onions in a large frying pan, then draining the grease out.

-- Add in the flour and mix well.
-Then add the worcestershire sauce, tomato paste, and all seasonings.
+- Start the gravy by adding in the flour, then worcestershire sauce, broth, tomato paste, and all seasonings.
 Add the vegetables last, and simmer until soft, about 10-15 minutes.

-Tip: If you want to speed up the process even more, run the frozen vegetables under hot running water until thawed and then add to the ground beef.
+- Another speedy tip!
+Run the frozen vegetables under hot running water until thawed and then add to the ground meat during the cooking process.